flouciel/flouciel.github.io/src/content/blog/update-note.md

 I’ve also been working on a few other side projects.
 Mostly small stuff with that same calm coding vibe.
 Still trying to practice a bit of digital minimalism too, clear things out, keep what matters.

 And yeah, I still owe a couple technical blog posts.
-They’re coming.
-Eventually
+They're coming.
+Eventually.

 Till next time,
 **Hazy**